mtxadmin/zabbix/Exchange/README.md

 On every queue, there are two dependent triggers, average and high respectively.
 Triggers are made with .min(#2) functions to exclude short narrow peaks.
 For thresholds, see the macros above

+### Notes

+All items configured as active checks.
+I you want, you can change most of them to passive type, but not Backpressure events (this is [by design](https://www.zabbix.com/documentation/2.0/en/manual/config/items/itemtypes/zabbix_agent/win_keys))

 #### And don't forget to make actions to receive alerts (template cannot make actions automatically, you have to make them by hands):
 ... (some conditions) ...<br>